INFORMATION WE COLLECT

 Email Communications.
 You may opt out of receiving promotional emails from Mixpanel by following the instructions in those emails.
 If you opt out, we may still send you non-promotional emails, such as emails about your Mixpanel projects or our ongoing business relationship.

 Applications.
-You can stop all collection of information by an Application by uninstalling the Application.
+You can stop all collection of information by an Application(s) by uninstalling the Application(s).
 You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.

 Do Not Track Signals.
 Some web browsers may transmit “do not track” signals to the websites and other online services with which your web browser communications.
 There is no standard that governs what, if anything, websites should do if they receive these signals.
 Mixpanel currently does not respond to “Do Not Track” browser signals or similar mechanisms.
 If and when a standard is established, we may revise our policy on responding to these signals.
 Third parties may collect personal information about your online activities over time and across sites when you visit the Sites or use the Mixpanel Service.

+Under certain conditions, more fully described here, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.
 In addition, the United States Federal Trade Commission is the statutory body that has jurisdiction to hear any claims against Mixpanel regarding possible unfair or deceptive practices and violations of laws or regulations governing privacy.